Mehlville and Oakville are losing a terrific news professional from our community in order to help open a new round of Patch sites in Chicago.

 Keep in mind, Sarah, at the time, was only 24 years old; yet, she has a level of maturity and professionalism in her job as an editor that makes me believe she is going far in this business.

 I'm not going to say it wasn't a little irritating at times, because it was - but she was right.
 Going back and reading some of the things I tried to submit, were just childish, and it wasn't rare that she would agree to publish something but made sure that I knew that she, "hated it."
-If memory serves me correctly, one such example was this article about that psychopath from Columbia that killed his family.
-And, reading it again, I don't think it was childish at all, and represents my feelings on the matter perfectly.
+If memory serves me correctly, one such example was this article about that And, reading it again, I don't think it was childish at all, and represents my feelings on the matter perfectly.
 The point being, she knows what works and what doesn't.
 What definitely should or shouldn't be published and if she hates it anyway, she'll let you know.

 Sarah Flagg didn't participate in the news she covered and/or allowed to be published, she just covered it.
 That approach to news is a refreshing testimony considering the state of other corporate news sources, both liberal and conservative - as well as the ones that try to be so balanced that you don't really get any news, just equal press releases from both sides.